 Severe injuries to the spinal cord, traumatic brain injuries, multiple broken bones, rash and burn injuries, and paralysis are among the possible consequences when someone crashes a vehicle into a motorcyclist.
 The victims of catastrophic injuries require the maximum possible compensation.

 If you have been injured while motorcycling in Southern California, most injury attorneys offer a free first consultation, so it costs nothing to learn more.
-If you have been injured by a negligent driver, exercise your rights and speak to an injury lawyer at once.
+If you have been injured by a negligent driver, exercise your rights and speak to a skilled attorney handling motorcycle collision cases in California at once.
 Your future may depend on it.